michaelarn0ld/dotfiles-linux/README.md

 - Restart the shell to register the configuration settings

-- Changes and updates are stored using:
+- Changes to the dotfile repository are updated to the remote using:
 ```bash
 dotfiles add ~/.dotfile_name
 dotfiles commit -m "added .dotfile_name"